-Meantime at the Kern Regional Crime Lab, operations and staffing was reduced in response to the coronavirus.
-According to Joseph Kinzel off the Kern County District Attorney's Office, which oversees the crime lab, these changes have not impacted the lab's ability solve crimes.
+Meantime at the Kern Regional Crime Lab, operations and staffing were reduced in response to the coronavirus.
+According to Joseph Kinzel of the Kern County District Attorney's Office, which oversees the crime lab, these changes have not impacted the lab's ability to solve crimes.

 "Crime labs in other cities with less square footage have moved to split shifts to achieve social distancing," Kinzel said.
 "But we have not had to do that because our lab has enough space to continue operating safely."

 Due to the lab's clinical environment not much needed to change in order to keep the lab safe and clean.
 The lab already practiced clean, universal precaution measures with appropriate personal protective equipment.